jupyterhub/ldapauthenticator/README.md

 #### `LDAPAuthenticator.lookup_dn_user_dn_attribute`

+Only used with `lookup_dn=True`.

-Attribute containing user's name needed for building DN string, if `lookup_dn` is set to True.
+Attribute containing user's name needed for building DN string.
 See `user_search_base` for info on how this attribute is used.
 For most LDAP servers, this is username.
 For Active Directory, it is cn.